 The Security Objective O.Authentication is that the TOE shall authenticate the user software with the support of the hardware.
-In the case of authentication using digital signatures, the TOE implements the signature decoding procedure, which is met by the requirement FCS\COP.1.
-The TOE needs to preserve a secure state in case of failures, which is directly met by the requirement FPT\FLS.1.
-The TOE shall attempt to recover automatically from the first authentication failure, which is met by the requirement
+In the case of authentication using RSA-PSS digital signatures, the TOE implements the signature decoding procedure, which is met by the requirement FCS_COP.1.
+To this end, it needs to preserve a secure state in case of failures, which is directly met by the requirement FPT_FLS.1.
+The TOE shall attempt to recover automatically from the first authentication failure, which is met by the requirement FPT_RCV.2.
+The TOE guarantees that the user software authentication either completes successfully, or that a secure state is preserved in case of failures, which is met by the requirement FPT_RCV.4.

-FPT\RCV.2.

-The Security Objective O.Data is that the TOE shall clear sensitive data from memory when it is no longer used, which is directly met by the requirement FDP\RIP.1, and in case of a failure, which is directly met by the requirement FPT\FLS.1.
+The Security Objective O.Data is that the TOE shall clear sensitive data from memory when it is no longer used, which is directly met by the requirement FDP_RIP.1, and in case of a failure, which is directly met by the requirement FPT_FLS.1.

 The Security Objective O.Abuse-Debug is that the TOE shall implement a way for a user to limit the debug functionality such that it cannot be used by an attacker in the operational environment of the TOE to disclose or manipulate sensitive data.
-This is directly met by the combination of the requirements that this debug functionality is either not useful to an attacker, as per FMT\LIM.1, or is made unavailable to an attacker, as per FMT\LIM.2.
+This is directly met by the combination of the requirements that this debug functionality is either not useful to an attacker, as per FMT_LIM.1, or is made unavailable to an attacker, as per FMT_LIM.2.